Genez-io/genezio-landing-page/deployment-platform/content/posts/deploy_smarter_not_harder_how_genezio.md

 3. **Vector Database:** The backbone of the system, storing the vectors produced during the indexing process.
 This component ensures efficient retrieval of relevant data to support accurate and context-aware generation

-By leveraging {{< external-link link="https://genezio.com/" >}}Genezio's{{< /external-link >}} modularity, each major component of your system is deployed as a single function on the platform.
-Combined with **Genezio’s out-of-the-box elastic scaling**, the system can seamlessly adapt to fluctuating user demands, whether you’re experiencing a surge in interactions or testing new features.
+By leveraging {{< external-link link="https://genezio.com/" >}}DeployApps's{{< /external-link >}} modularity, each major component of your system is deployed as a single function on the platform.
+Combined with **DeployApps’s out-of-the-box elastic scaling**, the system can seamlessly adapt to fluctuating user demands, whether you’re experiencing a surge in interactions or testing new features.

 This robust, scalable architecture empowers teams to focus on building and innovating rather than being bogged down by infrastructure complexities.
-With Genezio, you can accelerate development from concept to production while maintaining a clean and maintainable system architecture.
+With DeployApps, you can accelerate development from concept to production while maintaining a clean and maintainable system architecture.

 Here are all the steps required to spin up this infrastructure:

-1. **Install Genezion CLI**
+1. **Install DeployAppsn CLI**

 ```bash
 npm install genezio -g